sarveshbijwe/AI-SQL-Converter/README.md

 - 🔍 **SQL Query Generation**: Generates SELECT, INSERT, UPDATE, and DELETE queries based on user input.
 - ⚙️ **Customizable**: Allows users to specify table names, column names, and conditions dynamically.
 - 🎯 **User-Friendly Interface**: Simple and intuitive interface, making it accessible to users of all levels.
+- 🌐 **Powered by Google Gemini API**: The natural language processing is powered by the Google Gemini API, enhancing the accuracy and efficiency of SQL query generation.

 ## 🚀 Getting Started

 ### Prerequisites